CSEN1095-W21/project-u8/README.md

 ## Data Preparation and Cleaning:
+### Handing Missing values:
 - By initial analysis, we found that `Age, Height, Weight and Medals` had lot of missing values.
 - The column `Medal` had 231333 missing values.
 This is fine because not all the participants can win a medal.
 So replaced these values with `non`.
 - To get the region of the Team in the athlete events.csv, there was merge done for athlete events and region dataset based on their NOC values.
 - Problems – Some NOC present in the athlete events dataset does not associate to a country from the regions dataset.
 But we can easily add them manually based on their city Name.
 This was performed to reduce the number of missing values in the dataset.
+### Handing Outliers:
+- the columns `Age, Height and Weight` contain outliers values
+- we have found a strong relationship between the height and the weight so we have decided to handle them via Local Outlier Factor (LOF)
+- however for the age,  values range from  `[10 to 97]`  as shown in the boxplot figure of the outlier in the visualtization before cleaning section.
+So, because all of these values are real, we can't get rid of any of them, so we've decided to keep all age outliers.

 ## Research Questions:
+The motivation of this anylsis is to find out the answers to the following questions:

 1. Does hosting the Olympics improve performance?
 2. Has Egypt's number of medals in the summer event increased over time?